dcurrie/e-ORP/doc/UserGuide.md

 and can be opened with spreadsheet programs or text editors.

 Unfortunately, when running on Binder, the `params` directory is on the Binder virtual machine, not on your local machine.
-The files in the `params` directory are available in the Jupyter notebook, and can be opened or downloaded using the Jupyter menus.
+The files in the `params` directory are available in Jupyter, and can be opened or downloaded using the Jupyter menus.
 You may need to turn off the *Simple* switch at the bottom of the Jupyter window to see the file browser and notebook tabs.
 Alternatively, you can use the *Dump* and *Restore* buttons to place the CSV text representation of the parameters in the